mattereppe/cloud-native-5g-testbed/docs/kubernetes-setup.md

 ## Configure worker nodes

-Follows the same instructions to setup the Kubernetes packages on each worker node as [previously](Install-Kubernetes-packages) described.
+Follows the same instructions to setup the Kubernetes packages on each worker node as [previously](https://github.com/mattereppe/cloud-native-5g-testbed/blob/main/docs/kubernetes-setup.md#install-kubernetes-packages) described for the master.

-Run the command returned at the end of the [cluster installation]().
+Run the command returned at the end of the [cluster installation](https://github.com/mattereppe/cloud-native-5g-testbed/blob/main/docs/kubernetes-setup.md#create-the-cluster).
 If you didn't take note of the command, or the token is no more valid, you can generate it again by running the following command on the master node:
 ```
 kubeadm token create --print-join-command
 ```